UAA-Robo/VEX-API/README.md

 # VexCode API
-This is UAA Robotic's documentation of the VexCode API!
+[This](https://uaa-robo.github.io/VEX-API) is UAA Iceberg Robotics' documentation of the VexCode API!
 It's a work in progress.

 ### Contributing
 Currently, contribution is only open to UAA Robotics members.
 However, soon we